- We recommend you reconsider your need to travel to Guinea because of the unpredictable security situation and the risk of violent crime.

 Guinea is listed by the WHO as endemic for yellow fever.
 Yellow fever is a serious and potentially fatal disease preventable by vaccination.
 A valid Yellow Fever Vaccination Certificate is required for entry into Guinea.
 For more information about yellow fever, including Australian re-entry requirements, see the Department of Health website.

 Make sure your passport has at least six months' validity from your planned date of return to Australia.

 Safety and Security

 Civil unrest/Political tension

 Sporadic demonstrations and local disturbances were reported across Guinea related to the Ebola outbreak.
-There were violent incidents specifically targeting healthcare workers, including the murder of eight health workers and journalists in a village in south east Guinea in September 2014.
+There were violent incidents specifically targeting healthcare workers.

 Lack of access to basic services, instability in neighbouring countries, armed banditry and ethnic tensions in the region have led to increased tensions and hostilities in Guinea.
 Protests related to the lack of basic services are common, and are often impromptu and involve roadblocks.

 Demonstrations and strikes may disrupt the supply of essential goods and services, including ground transport and international flights.
 We recommend you have with you a supply of water and food to last several days, cash, medications and a basic first-aid kit.
 Ensure your vehicle has an adequate supply of fuel and ensure mobile phones are fully charged.

 Inter-ethnic conflict in the Guinea Forestiere region turned violent in July 2013 with up to 100 people reported killed.
 There is a possibility of further violence in this region.